alvarogarcia7/camel-snake-pascal-kebab-kata-clojure/README.md

 ## Purpose

-This is a study (i.e., an etude) on how to dispatch to different functions coming from a string input
+This is a study (i.e., an etude), with a narrow target

+  * how to dispatch to different functions coming from a string input
+  * how to apply property-based testing (such as quickcheck)

 ## Dispatching